 - Units earned elsewhere while under disqualification can be used to reduce the total grade point deficiency, but not the Cal State LA deficiency (which may be corrected through Open University enrollment via the College of Professional and Global Education).

-If the reinstatement request includes a change of major, you must have the support of the new major department and must meet the Major-Specific Admission Requirements for that major if applicable.
+If the reinstatement request includes a change of major, you must have the support of the new major department, and if applicable, must meet the Major-Specific Admission Requirements for that major.
 Please remember that seeking readmission to the University requires a commitment of time, effort and financial resources on your part, with no guarantee of reinstatement even if all minimum requirements for consideration are met.

 Returning Transfer Student